WARN Act · GAO Protests · Recompete Pipeline · Agency Scoring

 Find the right solicitations

-• 50+ portals monitored daily — SAM.gov federal, Texas SmartBuy state, Bonfire and IonWave local procurement across cities, counties, and school districts.
+• Stop checking SAM.gov at midnight.
+We watch 50+ portals daily: SAM.gov federal, state portals across Texas, Florida, Virginia, and North Carolina, and Bonfire and IonWave local across cities, counties, and school districts.

-• Personalized morning digest — matched solicitations in your inbox before 7am, scored against your NAICS codes, certifications, and contract size range.
+• The right contracts come to you before 7am.
+Matched solicitations land in your inbox, scored against your NAICS codes, certifications, and contract size range.

-• 72-hour deadline alerts — anything you flagged that's about to close, surfaced before it slips.
+• Never lose a bid to a missed deadline.
+Anything you flagged that's about to close gets surfaced 72 hours before it slips.

 03